 conservation of energy, technology absorption and foreign exchange

-earnings and outgo are given in the Annexure forming part of this
+earnings and outgo are given in the Annexure-II forming part of this

 PARTICULARS OF EMPLOYEES

-Your Directors also place on record their appreciation for the assistance and
+Your Directors place on record its appreciation for the assistance and

 For and on behalf of the Board of Directors